HILLMAN CAR CLUB

 Technical terms :

 Sometimes you will see automotive engineering terms used.
 For example, Hillman cars have what's called recirculating-ball steering.
-You will find www.howstuffworks.com to be very educational.

 "Prince of Darkness" – modern description of Joseph Lucas, due to the ineffectiveness of 1930s Lucas lighting systems, and the (alleged) poor performance of 1960s Lucas electrics in general.
 Some loyalists claim that this is unfair criticism, as all 1960s electrical systems were suspect.